What is going on with Strep A and scarlet fever in the UK?

 What is happening with Strep A and what has the UKHSA said?

-Health officials confirmed on Friday that six children had died with an illness caused by Strep A in rare cases called invasive group A streptococcal (iGAS) disease, including five under 10-year-olds in England and a girl from Wales since September.
+Health officials confirmed on Monday that nine children have died from an illness caused by Strep A in rare cases called invasive group A streptococcal (iGAS) disease, including five under 10-year-olds in England and a girl from Wales since September.

 No deaths have been confirmed in Scotland or Northern Ireland.